Jussie Smollett Trends On Twitter After NASCAR Says A Noose Was Found In Bubba Wallace’s Garage

 “Right, they always go straight to Jussie Smollett as if that one fool can erase hundreds of years of this s***—top tier clownery.”

-Right-wing pundit Scott Pressler appeared to be convinced of the driver’s guilt, lumping Wallace with not only Smollett but other hot button political issues near and dear to conservatives, including the accusations against Supreme Court Justice Brett Kavanaugh in his tweet on the subject.
+Right-wing pundit Scott Pressler appeared to be convinced of the driver’s guilt, lumping Wallace with not only Smollett but other hot button political issues near and dear to conservatives, including the accusations against Supreme Court Justice Brett Kavanaugh, in his tweet on the subject.

 However, actress Erika Heidewald called out those who assumed Wallace’s guilt in her tweet where she came out against naysayers.
 “Yes, saying the Bubba Wallace situation is ‘another Jussie Smollett’ is racist.”